prateek0809/best-repo-ever/README.md

 This is the repository is created for my Practice.
 I am learning Git and GitHub.
 This is the repo created to practice...

+This is the data I am adding to pull the request from the second branch.